 Young people have a right to challenge our software when they think it gets it wrong and so with SafeToNet they can press a button on their keyboard and inform us immediately – whilst still remaining anonymous.

 Once the button is pressed, the keyboard removes ALL personal details and sends the message to our data scientists who analyze the content and then manually re-train the algorithms.
 This is what is known as a ‘human in the loop’ and allows our AI teams to better understand how to improve the accuracy of our software.

 We never know who sent us the message, nor do we know their age or gender.
 It is a crucial element of the safeguarding journey.

 Children help us to teach and train our software so that it can safeguard them more effectively.

 There is so much academic research behind the SafeToNet software.

-We learn from so many sources and not least the SafeToNet Foundation, a UK registered charity part funded by SafeToNet and which exists to search out and support projects and other initiatives that focus on safeguarding children and young people from risks stemming from cyber-bullying, sexting, online grooming, and harmful content on websites and social media.
-Check it out and see the work it is doing but also find time to listen to its substantial collection of interviews (podcasts) with subject matter experts from around the world.
+We learn from so many sources and not least the SafeToNet Foundation, a UK registered charity funded by SafeToNet and which exists to search out and support projects and other initiatives that focus on safeguarding children and young people from risks stemming from cyber-bullying, sexting, online grooming, and harmful content on websites and social media.
+Check it out and see the work it is doing but also find time to listen to its substantial collection of podcast interviews with subject matter experts from around the world.